 - International Journal of Ethics in Engineering & Management Education

 Critical remark (2017): Papers from almost any field; Claims to have a 5.4 Impact factor (from UJIF); Indexed by GJIF and Cosmos; A non-existent address in “Varginia”, US (sic!); Open access but asks for the copyright; Claims to be indexed in Scopus can’t be verified.
+A thorough review February 2018 concludes that it exhibits at least 16 of the 25 criteria for “predatory” journals.

 - International Journal of Humanities and Social Science (Centre for Promoting Ideas)